Business Alerts – improved control and visibility of MYOB ExoMYOB Exo Tips and Tricks #5

 Rules with the type “Record Condition” are entered as a filter that can include the parameters detailed below.

 Rules with the type “SQL Query” are entered as an SQL statement to run against the Exo Business database.
 The parameters below can also be used in SQL statements.

 If you need assistance setting up or changing a Business Alert, contact our Support team.
 We are always happy to help.

 Are you using the latest version of MYOB Exo?

 MYOB Exo has a long and rich history, from its early days as ExoNet to the latest releases.
 Each version adds new features and functions to your already robust system.
 The newest update to the software will always give you benefits over the older versions.
 Added functionality may be as simple as an improved workflow, a new widget, a tidier report, or more complex functionality like Bank Feeds.
 Access to these features is included in your Annual Licence Fee (ALF), so you are missing out on added value by not keeping your system current.
 Regularly updating your software ensures your team maintains a reliable, powerful platform to suit your organisation for years.

-Interested in more ways to optimise MYOB Exo?
+Interested in other ways to optimise MYOB Exo?

-Check out our other MYOB Exo Tips and Tricks blogs here:
+Check out our handy MYOB Exo Tips and Tricks blogs here:

 - Improved Deposit Management in MYOB Exo

 - In-app Messaging and Disconnecting Users in MYOB Exo